Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Introduction

-Our second contribution is methodological.
+Our first contribution is theoretical and methodological, and it is the part of the paper that stands free of any measurement assumption.
+We show that the usual mapping from right-tailed unit-root rejection to speculative bubbles is not valid when fundamentals contain technology-driven structural change.
+This is a statement about the null data-generating process: in a present-value model with \emph{no} bubble, a hump-shaped technology shock alone drives the spurious rejection rate to between 93 and 100 percent, so the result does not rely on how---or whether---fundamentals are separated from speculation in the data.
 The size distortion we document is a specific instance of a broader identification problem: deterministic structural change in fundamentals can lead the PSY test to reject the null of no bubble even when no speculative component is present.
 Existing work has examined related sources of misspecification, including time-varying discount rates \citep{Cochrane2011}, rational bubble dynamics \citep{Blanchard1982, Diba1988, Evans1991}, and structural breaks in unit root inference \citep{Phillips2011, Phillips2015a, Harvey2016, Harvey2020, Monschang2021}.
 The technology channel is distinctive: the hump-shaped, nonlinear adoption profile of GPTs produces locally explosive dynamics that standard linear detrending cannot remove.
 Formally, the absence of a bubble does not guarantee the absence of explosive dynamics once fundamentals incorporate technology-driven structural change.

-Our third contribution is a fundamental-versus-speculative decomposition that removes the estimated technology component before applying PSY, restoring correct size while preserving power against genuine bubbles.
-The decomposition uses three observable technology proxies---total factor productivity (TFP), information technology (IT) investment, and patent grants---each grounded in a production-side microfoundation and each separable from the speculative component of prices.
-A stochastic technology extension nests a simplified version of the \citet{Pastor2009} uncertainty-resolution framework and shows that the deterministic results are a conservative lower bound on the true size distortion.
+Our second contribution is a technology-adjusted diagnostic for explosive price dynamics.
+The procedure removes an estimated technology-fundamental component before applying PSY to the residual.
+The decomposition uses three observable technology proxies---total factor productivity (TFP), information technology (IT) investment, and patent grants---that are grounded in a production-side microfoundation.
+The empirical object, however, is not automatically a clean measure of speculation.
+It is a residual diagnostic whose interpretation depends on whether these proxies are sufficiently separable from speculative feedback.
+We therefore treat separability as an identifying assumption, state the consequences of violations explicitly, and report sensitivity analyses for lagged covariates, alternative training windows, placebo variables, leave-one-out specifications, and parameter instability.